chpag/deploy-aws-vault-ent-mini/README.md

 variable "key_name" {
-  description = "key pair to use for SSH access to instance" default = null
+  description = "key pair to use for SSH access to instance" }
-}

 variable "allowed_inbound_cidrs_ssh" {
-  description = "List of CIDR blocks to permit for SSH to Vault nodes" default = null
+  description = "List of CIDR blocks to permit for SSH to Vault nodes" (Should be defined as HCL variables) default = null
 }